 When one of my best friends moved to Ecuador more than five years ago, she asked me to visit her.
 I googled the country but what I saw didn’t thrill me.
 Today I can tell you how wrong I was.
 After finally visiting this small South-American country, I am totally touched.
 Ecuador has such incredible cultural diversity, a variety of landscapes but most of it an amazing spectrum of plants and animals.
 Discover my Ecuador itinerary including these 9 epic stops:

 The capital of Ecuador, Quito, is located at an elevation of 2800 meters above sea level.
 Due to the international airport, Quito is the starting point of my 2 and a half weeks in Ecuador.
+A journey so full of culture and diversity.
 The city has a width of only four kilometers but it stretches out and has a huge catchment area.
 Today, approximately 2,7 million people live in the highest capital in the world.
 On the hill of El Panecillo, from where you have a wonderful view, the Virgin of Quito (Virgen de El Panecillo) sits enthroned and watches over the city.
 It is recommended to take a taxi to El Panecillo as the area is known for robberies and attacks.
 I found a great alternative for having a breathtaking view, the restaurant El Ventanal.
 I set up my tripod on the roof terrace and enjoyed Quito by nightfall.
 Another highlight of the city and one of the most famous sights is the Basílica del Voto Nacional.
 Especially the view from the lookout tower of the church is amazing.
 Even though Quito is a huge city, I think one can manage to see the most impactful sights within a day, so I stayed two nights in the city.
 Find my Quito itinerary with the things to do here.

 Otavalo is a small town with 50,000 inhabitants at 2500 meters above sea level.
 It is located in the region of Imbabura, about 2 hours north of Quito by car.
 It is famous for its handicraft market, which attracts thousands of visitors, especially on Saturdays.
 Otavalos are called the indigenous Kichwa (Quechuan) groups, which are famous for their woven goods, handicrafts and colorful textiles.
 Here’s what to do in Otavalo and surroundings.